Demand Planning and Forecasting: Training, Causal Analysis, Software

 Causal Analysis including Pricing Models

-Forecast Solutions is skilled in the use of specialist statistical software to examine such vital areas as Price Sensitivity and the effects of economic leading indicators.
-Unseasonal weather can drive significant changes in demand, so a study to quantify Weather Sensitivity can be very helpful in forecasting.
+Forecast Solutions is skilled in the use of statistical software to examine vital areas like price sensitivity and the effects of economic leading indicators such as disposable income and gross domestic product.
+Unseasonal weather can drive significant changes in demand, so a study to quantify the effect of weather on sales can be very helpful for sales forecasting.

 Time Series Forecasting